replicatedhq/replicated-docs/docs/intro.md

 ## Get Started with Replicated

 The documentation includes UI-based and CLI-based tutorials that are designed to help software vendors learn about Replicated by completing common tasks with a sample application.
+Replicated strongly recommends that you complete both of the following tutorials before you get started implementing features with your own application:

-To get started with a tutorial that demonstrates how to use the Replicated vendor portal to create and promote releases, see [Introduction and Setup](/vendor/tutorial-ui-setup) in _UI Tutorial_.
+* **Vendor portal and Admin Console UI Tutorial**: Shows how to use the Replicated vendor portal to create and promote releases, then install with the Replicated admin console.
+See [Introduction and Setup](/vendor/tutorial-ui-setup) in _UI Tutorial_.

-To get started with a tutorial that demonstrates how to use the replicated CLI to create and promote releases, see [Introduction and Setup](/vendor/tutorial-ui-setup) in _CLI Tutorial_.
+* **replicated CLI and kots CLI Tutorial**: Shows how to use the replicated CLI to create and promote releases, then install with the Replicated kots CLI.
+See [Introduction and Setup](/vendor/tutorial-cli-setup) in _CLI Tutorial_.

 ## About the Replicated Documentation